In week 1 of this 3-week training phase, I introduced a classic speed/special endurance workout for track sprinters who run the 200m/400m.

 • Rest 8-10 minutes between reps.
 You have to take full recoveries to maximize your sprinting performance.

 • If you are out of shape this workout will hurt you real bad.
-But you must stick with it in order to dominate your competition on the track.
+But you must stick with it over time in order to dominate your competition on the track.

 • Do not quit because the first workout humbles you.
 Success requires struggle.